 Outdoor Activities for Wheelchair Users: Skiing

-Although snow and cold weather can pose some real mobility challenges, even for those not in wheelchairs, it might surprise you to know that if you can get to the ski slopes, you can ski them, thanks to adaptive skiing technologies.
+Although snow and cold weather can pose some real mobility challenges, even for those not in wheelchairs, it might surprise you that if you can get to the ski slopes, you can ski them, thanks to adaptive skiing technologies.

 These modifications to conventional skis see you sitting atop two skis, enabling you to take in some world-class scenic vistas and even tackle the beginner (and perhaps even some of the intermediate) slopes.